 Because of their high carbohydrate content, durians can help replenish low energy levels quickly (in healthy individuals).
 The fruit’s high potassium content can also help reduce fatigue and relieve mental stress and anxiety.

-3. Eating durian and drinking beer at the same time may kill you
+Having durian and beer at the same time will kill you -- true or false?
+Click on page 2 to find out!

 Term of Use / Disclaimer

 All information provided within this web and mobile application is intended for general information and is provided on the understanding that no surgical and medical advice or recommendation is being rendered.
 Please do not disregard the professional advice of your physician.